-Alliant’s emphasis in clinical forensic psychology equips PhD and PsyD clinical psychology students with the knowledge, skills and experience to effectively work with criminal populations and within criminal/civil legal settings.
+Alliant’s emphasis within forensics equips PhD and PsyD clinical psychology students with the knowledge, skills and experience to effectively work with criminal populations and within criminal/civil legal settings.

 If you envision working with a wide-range of law enforcement, correctional, legal and medical professionals, our forensic emphasis will open doors to the criminal and civil justice systems of therapeutic jurisprudence.

-The emphasis in clinical forensic psychology covers diverse needs relating to:
+The emphasis in relation to forensics within clinical psychology covers diverse needs relating to:

 - Custody mediation